SaranyaSagi/scheduler/README.md

 # Summary

-A modern client application using the React view library.
+A modern client single page application using the React view library.
 - ✅ Interviews can be booked between Monday and Friday.
 - ✅ Interviews are booked by typing in a student name and clicking on an interviewer from a list of available interviewers.
 - ✅ The application makes API requests to load and persist data.